alfooscxx/stack/README.md

 # stack
-a small game
+a small game.
-the aim of this game is to build the highest tower of blocks you can
+The aim of this game is to build the highest tower of blocks you can